Project Layout 1.2.1-SNAPSHOT API

 java.io.File repoDir = new java.io.File("C:\\path\\to\\repo");

-org.machanism.machai.project.ProjectProcessor processor = /* your implementation */ null;
+org.machanism.machai.project.ProjectProcessor processor = /* custom implementation */ null;

 processor.scanFolder(repoDir);

-The diagram below summarizes the primary abstractions and their relationships.
+The class diagram below summarizes the main abstractions and concrete layout implementations in this module.